 - Enable Remote bypass to allow end users that belong to this profile to disable the Forcepoint DLP Endpoint software on their machines. - This action requires a bypass code from the administrator.
+(See Bypassing endpoint clients section for additional information.) - Enable Monitoring mode allows the endpoint to report incidents to the Forcepoint Security Manager (FSM) even when the endpoint is operating in bypass mode.
+This feature enables the security administrators to track the user activities when the endpoints are operating in bypass mode. - To enable monitoring in bypass mode, go to Deployment > Endpoint > Profiles > Properties tab, then select Enable Monitoring mode check box.

-(See Bypassing endpoint clients, page 453, for additional information.) - Enable Content scan alerts to inform endpoint users when a violation is found during scanning.
+Enable Content scan alerts to inform endpoint users when a violation is found during scanning.
 When this option is enabled, a popup message appears on the bottom of users' screens.